 And of course there are many fantastic organisations already making a difference.
 Organizations like the Australian Securities Exchange (ASX).
 Lisa Green, group executive of human resources for the ASX, notes in the Huffington Post, “Our system is designed to assume all employees are eligible for flexible work arrangements.
 We’ve reversed the burden of proof—the assumption is that if they ask for flexibility, they get it.
-If there is a situation where flexibility has been declined.. [the CEO] wants to be personally briefed.”
-And organisations like Medibank, which calls out on their website, “At Medibank, our purpose is: For Better Health.
-To live this purpose, we embrace a healthier way of working by providing employees with flexibility in how and where they conduct their work.”
+If there is a situation where flexibility has been declined..

 The future looks promising